Jakob-Arend/activPAL-bout-detection/README.md

-# PNC
+# activPAL bout detection by JAKOB AREND
-Codebase for projects written for the the Physical Activity and Neurocognitive Health Laboratory
+This repository has been created for version control of the development of an R based implementation of activPAL bout detection for the purposes of UIUC's PNC Lab